jonaslu/ain/README.md

 # Pre-requisites
 You need curl or httpie installed and available on your `$PATH`.
 The easiest way to test this is to open up a shell and type `curl` or `http`.
 If there's any output you're good to go.

-Go (version 1.13 or higher) if you want to use `go get` or build it yourself.
+Go (version 1.13 or higher) if you want to use `go install` or build it yourself.

 # Installation

 ## If you have go installed
-Using go get:
+Using go install:
 ```
 go install github.com/jonaslu/ain/cmd/ain@latest
 ```